mike-klopfer/Full-Stack/1-foundations/github.md

 - List of key points and updates that the commit provides
 - Lines need to be manually wrapped at 72 characters
 ```
+* When our commit message is complete, we press `Enter` to commit the files and message to the local repository!